 The City of Denver has also fared the recession better than most US cities in terms of unemployment and other economic indicators.
 Denver is a dynamic and sophisticated city of around 1.3 million inhabitants that enjoys one of the most diversified economies in the US.
 Denver also has a highly educated workforce, a housing market that hasn’t been hit as hard as elsewhere in the country, and the Rockies at its doorstep.
 As the airport’s routes network expands, US and international companies are increasingly interested in moving their headquarters and operations to Denver and Colorado.

 What are our challenges ahead?
 Just ahead of its 15th anniversary in February 2010, Denver International Airport is poised for the next phase of development and expansion.
-As the newest major hub airport in the United States, we are fortunate to already have very modern infrastructure in place.
-Denver International Airport generates over $22 billion in annual economic impact for the city of Denver and state of Colorado and is the primary economic engine for the state, so expansion and improvements must balance current and future needs to ensure that DEN remains a competitive and strong gateway for the city, state and region.
+As the newest major hub airport in the United States, we are fortunate to already have the very modern infrastructure in place.
+Denver International Airport generates over $22 billion in annual economic impact for the city of Denver and the state of Colorado and is the primary economic engine for the state, so expansion and improvements must balance current and future needs to ensure that DEN remains a competitive and strong gateway for the city, state and region.

 Our 53-square-mile site provides us with ample space for the expansion of both aviation and non-aviation facilities.
 Denver International Airport is the only commercial airport in the US with room to double its existing six runways into 12 and also add more concourses and terminal space.